Copper in architecture: Sustainability

 While a universally accepted definition of sustainability remains elusive, the Brundtland Commission of the United Nations defined sustainable development as development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
 Sustainability, the long-term maintenance of responsibility, requires the reconciliation of environmental, social equity and economic demands.
 These "three pillars" of sustainability encompass the responsible management of resource use.
 Also, it can mean that we can use a resource which won't cease to be abundant despite increasing intake.

 Copper is a sustainable material.
-Its durability offers long service with little maintenance.
+Its durability offers service for a long time.
 Its high electrical and thermal energy efficiencies reduce the waste of electrical energy.
-Its antimicrobial properties destroy pathogenic microorganisms that cause disease.
-And its high scrap value and ability to be continuously recycled without any loss in performance ensure its responsible management as a valuable resource.
+Its antimicrobial properties destroy pathogenic microorganisms that can cause disease.
+And its high scrap value and ability to be continuously recycled without any loss in performance ensure its responsible management as a resource.

 Life cycle inventory (LCI) information on copper tube, sheet, and wire products, using ISO standards and covering the mining and primary copper production sectors (i.e., smelting and refining) is available.
 Used in life cycle assessments (LCAs), particularly in the building and construction sector, LCI datasets assist manufacturers of copper-containing products with compliance and voluntary improvement initiatives.
 They also support policy makers in the development of environmental guidelines and regulations with the aim of fostering sustainable development.

 The long lifetime of copper roofing and cladding has a significant positive effect on whole life assessments of copper versus other materials in terms of embodied energy consumption (i.e., the total energy consumed during every phase of each lifecycle in MJ/m^{2}), CO_{2} generation, and cost.